Missouri State University

 “The world is facing a lot of biological issues,” said Ghosh.
 “We’re looking at how nanotechnology can be useful in real world biomedical or biosensing applications.”

-Filed Under: Discovery, Faculty and Staff Page Tagged With: College of Natural and Applied Sciences, faculty, Kartik Ghosh, physics astronomy and materials science, research
+Filed Under: Discovery, Faculty and Staff Page Tagged With: College of Natural and Applied Sciences, faculty, Kartik Ghosh, Physics astronomy and materials science, research

 Related